codice/acdebugger/README.md

 Specified to change the default timeout when waiting for a connection; it indicates the maximum number of minutes to wait (defaults to 10 minutes).

 #### --reconnect / -r
-Indicates to attempt to reconnect automatically after the attached VM has disconnected.
+Indicates to attempt to reconnect automatically after the attached VM has disconnected  (--continuous must also be specified).

 #### --continuous / -c
 Specifies to run in continuous mode where the debugger will tell the VM not to fail on any security failures detected (unless --fail is specified) and report on all failures found.